MLatE2dge/mlate2dge.github.io/docs/index.md

 </div>

 <div style="text-align: justify">
-  <p>In the project, an embedded machine-learning workflow is followed, using open-source software (e.g. Python, Scikit-Learn, TensorFlow/Keras) and MLOps (Machine Learning Operations) frameworks <a href="https://www.edgeimpulse.com/">Edge Impulse Studio</a> and <a href="https://wandb.ai/">Weights and Biases</a>.
-In the project a healthcare regression problem is selected as case study.</p>
+  <p>In the project, an embedded machine-learning workflow is developed, using open-source software (e.g. Python, Scikit-Learn, TensorFlow/Keras) in combination with MLOps (Machine Learning Operations) frameworks <a href="https://www.edgeimpulse.com/">Edge Impulse Studio</a> and <a href="https://wandb.ai/">Weights and Biases </a>.
+Besides, a case study is workout and a embedded machine learning model is developed.</p>
 </div>

-## Case Study - Gait Stride Length Estimation.
+## Case Study: Gait Stride Length Estimation.

 <div style="text-align: center">
   <p><img width="400px" class="center-block" src="../img/Image - Use case.png"></p>